-Link your Gmail and Google Calendar to SwarmMarshal
+Link your Gmail, Google Calendar, and Google Contacts to SwarmMarshal

-SwarmMarshal uses Google's official APIs to read your mail and calendar.
-Because Google restricts which
+SwarmMarshal uses Google's official APIs to read your mail, calendar, and contacts.
+Because Google

-apps can request those permissions, the cleanest path today is to create a small Google Cloud project of
+restricts which apps can request those permissions, the cleanest path today is to create a small Google

 Why this extra step